 If you’re more familiar with milliliters instead of fluid ounces, each container of liquid you bring in your hand luggage must be 100ml or smaller.
 Again, containers that are larger are not permitted, even if they contain less than 100ml of liquid.

-Exceptions to the liquids allowance
+Exceptions to the liquids allowance on planes

 Luckily there are several exceptions to the liquids rules for carry on luggage.
 These exceptions allow you to bring more than 3.4 ounces/100ml for certain items.